Untitled Document

 THE INSPIRATION

 Working with communications consultant Ian Paterson, Stephen spent weeks exploring options to make Gallipoli real for current and future generations.
 "One evening Ian and I decided to imagine that morning on April 25 1915 and what those first soldiers might have felt.
-It was gut-wrenching.
-Imagining lumbering to shore in oar driven boats while Turkish machine guns hammered down from perfect advantage; imagine clambering out of tall canvass boats into the water's edge and confronting the open beach.
-Imagine running for your life in full kit on the heavy beach sand."
+We imagined pulling to shore in oar driven boats not knowing what lay ahead.
+When did the gun fire start?
+How close where the Turkish rounds whistling down from perfect vantage; imagine clambering out of tall boats into the water's edge and confronting the open beach.
+Imagine the blokes in those first landing boats running for their lives in full kit on the heavy beach sand."

-"It was the idea that the sand itself was conspiring with the Turkish gunners that lead us to focus on the beach.
+"It was the idea that the sand itself was in cohorts with the Turkish that lead us to focus on the beach.
 We pretty much looked at each other and said SAND!
 That was the link.
 The heavy sand was for most the first step into months of hell.
 Sands of Gallipoli was created."

-The sands in our collection was respectfully collected from the landing sites at ANZAC Cove.
+The sand for our collection was respectfully collected from the landing sites at ANZAC Cove.
 The sands were dried and then hand screened to achieve consistent grain size.
 Once sorted, the sands were sealed and shipped to Australia.
 The permit to import the sands into Australia was provided by the Australian Quarantine and Inspection Service (AQIS).
+The sand is securely stored in the national capital.

-Each year after ANZAC Day celebrations are over the team behind Sands of Gallipoli investigate themes for the following year's collection.
+Each year the team behind Sands of Gallipoli investigate themes for the following year's collection.
 Because of the historical significance of each collection the team works closely with recognised military historians to make sure all information gathered and presented is factual and is provided in context of the Gallipoli history.

 WINNING AWARDS